Having a crush sucks.

 I was never a boy-crazy girl or teen.
 I’m drawing a blank on any high school crushes I might’ve had.
 Same for college even though I went to three for undergrad, and one for grad.

 That crush/borderline obsession snuck up on me.
 Never did I think I’d feel this way about a pale, scrawny Scotsman with a goatee.
-I found myself making sure I looked cute on the days I knew he worked; applied fresh coats of scented lotion before heading over to his side and made a bigger deal out of simple gestures made out of friendship that pre-crush I didn’t think were significant.
+I found myself making sure I looked cute on the days I knew he worked; applied fresh coats of scented lotion before heading over to his side of the store and made a bigger deal out of simple gestures made out of friendship that pre-crush I didn’t think were significant.

 He saved free R&B CDs for me.
 Employees bought (stole) fresh baked chocolate chip cookies from the café and shared them with each other all the time, but I made it special when he did it with me.
-Once, while I waited in my car in the CVS parking lot as he bought cigarettes (a nasty habit I disapproved of yet allowed him to smoke in my car) he surprised me by buying a cute pen with a feather on one end as a just because gift.
+Once, while I waited in my car in the CVS parking lot as he bought cigarettes (a nasty habit I disapproved of yet allowed him to smoke in my car), he surprised me by buying a cute pen with a feather on one end as a “Just Because” gift.

 The excitement and butterflies I felt for him were absent with my first boyfriend from a year before.
 My ex was a friend with a crush on me.
 Knowing that I figured “why not?” to a relationship with him.
-Friends and family were tired of hearing me gush about Colin and encouraged me to tell him my feelings.
+Friends and family were tired of hearing me gush about C and encouraged me to tell him my feelings.

 He told me that he liked me…as a friend…and that he already had a girlfriend.
 Where the hell was this chick at all his gigs that I attended and screamed at the top of my lungs?
 Where was she when I was hanging out at his apartment listening to music?
 Where was she when I gave him rides home after our shifts?

 Years later, I had another workplace crush, though, not as intense.
-Joel was a realtor at the boutique real estate office where I was the administrative assistant/unofficial office manager.
+J was a realtor at the boutique real estate office where I was the administrative assistant/unofficial office manager.
 He was the top agent.
 Attractive.
 His cheekbones were ridiculous and he was an impeccable dresser.
 Extra starch at the dry cleaners, I’m sure.
 I can’t remember which African country his family was from, but he spoke French.
 Sexy.
 As is the case with me and guys, we struck up a platonic friendship.
 We shared plenty while working late or being the only ones in the tiny office.

 Then came that familiar feeling.
 I didn’t look at him as just a friend.
 I liked him.
 A lot.
-But remembering that crushing rejection from Colin years before, I remained quiet.
+But remembering that crushing rejection from C years before, I remained quiet.
 We were both in our 30s.
 He was a go-getter.
 If he wanted me, he’d come after me.
 Why else was he always flirting with me, to the point of other agents teasing us, and even accusing me of favoring him?

 I suppressed giggles and blushed when he told me he was impressed with my strength and ability, and shrank when I didn’t meet his expectations.
 Other people started to question if we had a thing going on.
 So I started to wonder if it were possible.
 I consulted with my guy and girl friends—both worked at the office and watched the evolution of the relationship.
 They were convinced his feelings were mutual and said I had to take control because men can be clueless, or punks.